The Painter's Story: Prologue – Playing Sides

 I could feel my stomach rising as I turned from one to the other.
 The crowd chanted and swayed in giddy anticipation.
 A buzzing began to fill my ears.

-I looked again, but I couldn't make sense of what I saw: the antagonists had the same face, the same clothes, the same mannerisms.
+I looked again, but I couldn't make sense of what I saw: the antagonists sported the same face, the same clothes, the same mannerisms.

-I turned to the voice behind me.
+I turned to the stranger behind me.
 “How is this possible?”
 I asked.

 “Come,” he said, taking me by the shoulder.
 “We should leave before he cooks up another scheme.”